Slashdot Asks: Your Favorite Ride-Sharing App?

 None of the above.

-creimer's Favorite Ride Sharign App (Score:2)
+creimer's Favorite Ride Sharign App (Score:2, Funny)

 creimer's favorite ride sharing app is Grindr.